hashicorp/terraform-aws-vault-starter/README.md

 ## How to Use This Module

-- Create a Terraform configuration that pulls in the module and specifies values of the requires variables:
+Create a Terraform configuration (`main.tf`) that pulls in the module and specifies values of the requires variables:

 ```hcl
 provider "aws" {